Security

 What are Access Keys and how do I manage them?

-Access Keys enable secure API and MCP (Model Context Protocol) integrations.
+Access Keys enable secure API, MCP, webhook, and public chat widget integrations.
 Create keys in Settings > Access Keys with specific scopes and optional expiration dates.
 Each key is shown only once after creation—store securely like passwords.
 Track key status (active, expired, revoked), last used time, and immediately revoke compromised keys.
 Regular rotation is recommended for security.

 How do document watermarks protect my content?